-Figure 13-9 shows the volume-weighted average buy bid price for the Annual FTR Auctions from the 2009 to 2010 through the 2014 to 2015 planning periods and the associated planning period payout ratios, represented by the background bars.
-The payout ratio for the 2014 to 2015 planning period is shown as dotted background because it is not yet final.
+Figure 13-10 shows the volume-weighted average buy bid price for the Annual FTR Auctions from the 2009 to 2010 through the 2015 to 2016 planning periods and the associated planning period payout ratios, represented by the background bars.
+The payout ratio for the 2015 to 2016 planning period is shown as dotted background because it is not yet final.
 From the 2010 to 2011 planning period to the 2013 to 2014 planning period FTR prices decreased.
-The 2014 to 2015 planning period 24 hour obligation prices increased 142.5 percent.
-This large price increase was driven by the significant decrease in FTR supply volume during the Annual FTR Auction which was a result of PJM's more conservative transmission modeling and its impact on Stage 1B and Stage 2 ARR allocations.
+The 2014 to 2015 and 2015 to 2016 planning periods 24 hour obligation prices increased 142.5 percent and 210.8 percent.
+This large price increase was driven by the significant decrease in FTR supply volume during the Annual FTR Auction which was a result of PJM's decisions to use a more constrained model and its impact on Stage 1B and Stage 2 ARR allocations.
 The increased price due to decreased volume has led to an increase in ARR target allocations for the planning period.

-Figure 13-9 Annual FTR Auction volume-weighted average buy bid price: Planning period 2009 to 2010 through 2014 to 2015
+Figure 13-10 Annual FTR Auction volume-weighted average buy bid price: Planning period 2009 to 2010 through 2015 to 2016